 As a diesel mechanic, you will be responsible for inspecting and assessing any type of vehicle built with a diesel engine.
 From inspections to repairs, you will gain the skills and knowledge to work on cars, trucks, bulldozers and buses.
 You will have the opportunity to work at a dealership, auto repair shop or a private garage.

-Diesel repair careers are projected to grow 9 percent from 2012-2020, according to the United States Bureau of Labor Statistics.
+Diesel repair careers are projected to grow 10 percent through 2026, according to the United States Bureau of Labor Statistics.

 Now is the time to apply!
 Receive information from any one of our selected schools, at no cost to you, by filling out our application.
 Complete your specialized technician training and you will be ready to roll right into your career as a diesel mechanic.